Scaramir/orgaSeg/README.md

 Applied Deep Learning Seminar @FU Berlin.
 The purpose iof this project is to segment organoids and classify them into morphological groups.
 Due to the nature of the data, the project is divided into two parts: segmentation and classification.
 To obtain ground-truth data to train the supervised segmentation and classification models, an annotation using QuPath is expected.
 Alternatively, data folders with individual images, their crops containing one object at a time with a file name containing  `(class_name)` and the masks for the whole images can be provided as well.
+It is worth to mention, that the segmentation step uses a model from an [album catalog](https://gitlab.com/album-app/catalogs/image-challenges-dev), and therefore can be replaced with any other model (e.g. nnUNet, CSBDeep, DeepCell, etc.).
+We just assumed star-convex polygons/blob-like structures as a start and provide a python script for StarDist2D.
+If you want to change it, install another album solution from the catalog and run it via CLI or album-gui.

 # Training Pipeline

 ![training steps](training.png)

+After cloning the repository, make sure to have pytorch2 with GPU support installed.
+(We will provide the requirements for conda as YAML soon.)
+Run each of the steps from the directory of the corresponding script.

 ## Export data

 - Open project with annotations in QuPath
-- Use src/export_geojsons_and_rois.groovy file with instructions on top to export cells & geojsons
+- Use `src/export_geojsons_and_rois.groovy` file with instructions on top to export cells & geojsons
-- use sort_qupath_object_output.py to sort the exported data into the correct directory structure for training a classification model
+- use `src/sort_qupath_object_output.py` to sort the exported data into the correct directory structure for training a classification model

 ## Preprocess data

-- Use convert_label.py to convert geojson files to tiffs
+- Use `src/convert_label.py` to convert geojson files to tiffs
-- Use preprocess_dataset.py to preprocess images and masks
+- Use `src/preprocess_dataset.py` to preprocess images and masks
-- Use split.py to split segmentation data in train and test data, and create correct dataset structure for segmentation models
+- Use `src/split.py` to split segmentation data in train and test data, and create correct dataset structure for segmentation models
-- Use split.py to split classification data in train and test data, and create correct dataset structure for classification models
+- Use `src/split.py` to split classification data in train and test data, and create correct dataset structure for classification models

 ## Train segmentation

-- Add image-challaenges-catalog to your album.solutions installation.
+- Add [image-challenges-catalog](https://gitlab.com/album-app/catalogs/image-challenges-dev) to your [album.solutions](https://album.solutions/) installation.
-- stardist wants the subfolders for train/test to be namesd "images" and "masks", not "labels"
+- StarDist expects the subfolders for train/test to be named "images" and "masks" (not "labels")
-- Use segmentation_album.py to train stardist model
+- Use `src/segmentation_album.py` to execute StarDist2D with our recommended settings.
+Alternatively, use the album-gui or CLI to run any other model provided in the catalog

 ## Train classifier

-- Use nn_pytorch.py to train a classifier and store the model in the models directory
+- Use `src/classification/nn_pytorch.py` to train a classifier and store the model in the `models/` directory.
+- This step can perform a grid search on a few hyperparameters and model architectures and will return the best performing model whjile displaying the results in TensorBoard.

 # Inference Pipeline

 ![inference steps](inference.png)

+## Segmentation
 - Use your segmentation model to predict segmentation masks for a whole directory with new data (album solution: stardist_predict)

+## Extract Objects
-- Use segmentation_to_classification.py to extract the objects from the segmentation masks and store them in a new directory
+- Use `src/segmentation_to_instance_classification.py` to extract the objects from the segmentation masks and store them in a new directory

+## Classification
-- Use your trained classifier to predict the class of the objects (nn_pytorch.py) and obtain a csv file with the predictions for each object
+- Use your trained classifier to predict the class of the objects (`src/classification/nn_pytorch.py`) and obtain a csv file with the predictions for each object